OOOOOOOOOOOOOOOOOOOOOOOO0/Discord-Mass-Edit/README.md

     Discord Mass Edit - Quickly edit every message in a channel in a purge-like way.
 </h1>
 <p align="center">
-    Discord Mass Edit is a unique, purging related Discord tool that differs from the regular mass DM.
+    Discord Mass Edit is a unique, purging related Discord tool that differs from the regular mass delete.
 This tool will automatically edit every message in a chosen channel and change it to a random string.
 </p>

 <h1></h1>